 Example: General Format in the UK as per UK GAAP or IFRS

-In our opinion, because of the lacking of the information mentioned in the Basis for Adverse Opinion paragraph, the financial statements do not present the information required by the Companies Act, 2006, as required and also do not give a true and fair view in line of the UK GAAP or IFRS, that state of affairs of the Company as at 31st Dec, 2018, and its profit/loss and its cash flows for the year ended on that date.
+In our opinion, because of the lacking of the information mentioned in the basis for Adverse OpinionAdverse OpinionAn adverse opinion is the auditor's findings of misrepresentation and misstatement of the company's financial health and performance as identified in the financial statements.
+It is the conclusion of the professional assessment of the corporate accounts depicting false or unfair business practice. paragraph, the financial statements do not present the information required by the Companies Act, 2006, as required and also do not give a true and fair view in line of the UK GAAP or IFRS, that state of affairs of the company as at 31st Dec 2018, and its profit/loss and its cash flows for the year ended on that date.

 A Basis for Adverse Opinion

-The Company’s borrowings have got matured and the amount outstanding is payable on Mar 31, 2019.
-The Company is not been able to take loans and there are chances of defaulting.
-These events indicate a material uncertainty about Company’s ability to continue its going concern assumption and, therefore, there are high chances of realizing funds from the sale of assets and pay out its liabilities in the continuation of the business.
-The financial statements (and notes thereto) do not disclose this fact.
+The company’s borrowings have got matured, and the amount outstanding is payable on 31st Mar 2019.
+The company is not able to take loans, and there are chances of defaulting.
+These events indicate a material uncertainty about the company’s ability to continue its going concern assumption and, therefore, there are high chances of realizing funds from the sale of assets and payout its liabilities in the continuation of the business.
+The financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. (and notes thereto) do not disclose this fact.

 Based on the facts and circumstances of each type of audit assignments, the auditor is needed to modify its opinion by taking professional judgments and acceptable legal opinion.

 This has been a guide to Audit Report Types.
-Here we discuss the top 4 audit report opinion types including Clean Report, Qualified Report, Disclaimer Report, and Adverse Audit Report.
+Here we discuss the top 4 audit report opinion types, including Clean Report, Qualified Report, Disclaimer Report, and Adverse Audit Report.
 You may learn more about Accounting from the following articles –